 • Energy Rating requirements

-• and many more compliance requirements as stipulated in the National Construction Code NCC
+• and many more compliance requirements as stipulated in the National Construction Code (NCC).

 The Queensland Civil and Administrative Tribunal (QCAT) is a statutory organisation responsible for reviewing administrative law decisions of some Government of Queensland departments and agencies, and also adjudicating some civil law disputes.